 ![]() |

-Beautiful orchids...Nai Ploa Beach |
+| Beautiful orchids...Nai Ploa Beach |

 ![]() |

-So brilliant is this red flower, need to wear SHADES!
+Brilliant red flower I need to wear SHADES!
 Nai Ploa Beach |

 ![]() |

-Walking along the road I find many plants are in full bloom.
+Walking along the road, I find many plants are in full bloom.
 Nai Ploa Beach |

 ![]() |